DataVisHub/gojs-course/lessons/lesson-04-basic-group-templates.md

 Now to `nodesWithGroups` we pass mapped `nodes` together with `groups` so that every person which should be in some group will be assigned to it.

-Awesome, let's see the result!
+Awesome.
+Let's see the result!

 ![Template 2](../assets/lesson-4/group-template-2.png)

 Well... that looks really messy.
-As you can see, red arrows indicate our groups which are definitely too small to contain all the nodes.
+As you can see, red arrows indicate our groups, which are definitely too small to contain all the nodes.
-In the next step, we'll fix that so that the diagram will look like before but with split families in groups.
+In the next step, we'll fix that so that the diagram will look like it did before, but with split families in groups.

 ## Adjusting group template

-The first question we have now is how to change group size so that it'll always contain all the nodes?
+The first question we have now is: how to change group size so that it will always contain all the nodes?
 The answer to that is an object called `Placeholder`.
 It stores the union of the bounds of the member parts.
 It has only one settable property: padding.
-Because it always represents the union of parts inside, should we for example want to expand the group ourselves by dragging on a handle, yet still have the ability to auto-expand the group when manually dragging a node, we'd need to resort to different measures.
+Because it always represents the union of parts inside, should we want, for example, to expand the group ourselves by dragging on a handle, yet still have the ability to auto-expand the group when manually dragging a node, we'd need to resort to different measures.
 That's why it is sometimes better to resign from `Placeholder` and try to code its functionalities ourselves.
-Nevertheless, let's add it to our `group-template.ts` and see how it'll behave:
+Nevertheless, let's add it to our `group-template.ts` and see how it behaves:

 ```typescript
 //group-template.ts